See British Medical Journal Research Report ‘Patient values informing medical treatment: a pilot community and advance care planning survey‘ 8 August 2017

-Palliative care and assisted dying are not mutually exclusive
+Palliative care and VAD are not mutually exclusive

 Professor Julian Savulescu (pictured, Visiting Professor in Biomedical Ethics and Law, Melbourne University, University of Oxford) provided a piece for The Conversation ‘Sex versus death: why marriage equality provokes more heated debate than assisted dying‘ 18 October 2017, which includes the following interesting observations: